arnasta/automation-awx_plugins-itoa/docs/cencora.itoa.worknotes_data_lookup.rst

 .. note::
    - This module is part of the cencora.itoa collection (version 1.0.0).
    - To install it, use ``ansible-galaxy collection install git+https://github.com/abcorp-itops/automation-awx_plugins-itoa.git``.
-   - YAML in ServiceNow note needs to have begining '---' and ending '...'

 You'll also want to create collections/requirements.yml in your AWX playbook that contains this content